eosnetworkfoundation/docs/docs/50_eos-evm/20_getting_started/30_develop-with-remix.md

 ### Connect Metamask Wallet

 To connect the Remix IDE to the EOS EVM network you must first [connect your metamask wallet](../20_eos-evm-network/20_connect-metamask.md) to the EOS EVM network.
 You can connect to the EOS EVM main network or you can connect to any of the available EOS EVM test networks.
-For information about available EOS EVM networks please consult the [resources page](../20_eos-evm-network/30_resources.md).
+For information about available EOS EVM networks please consult the [helpful links](../50_helpful_links.md) section.

 ### Have Enough EMV Tokens

 You also must ensure you have EVM tokens available in your wallet to be able to cover the transactions costs.
-If you use the EOS EVM test network you can use the [faucet](https://faucet-testnet2.trust.one) to get some EVM tokens.
+If you use the EOS EVM test network you can use the [faucet](https://faucet.testnet.evm.eosnetwork.com) to get some EVM tokens.
 If you use the EOS EVM main network you must transfer tokens from a different address or swap them from EOS tokens or any other available tokens.

 ### Connect the Remix IDE To EOS EVM